 Indeed, one of their top priorities is to build an internal communication that supports the business’s strategy.

-We share in this blog post tips and tricks to help you identify what KPIs to use to measure the success of your internal communication.
+We share in this blog post tips and tricks to help you identify what communication metrics to use to measure the success of your internal communication.

 Measuring Internal Communication Is Key to Building a Successful Business